RobolinkInc/doc-v2/docs/codrone-edu/blockly/Senior/06-Sound/03-drone-buzzer-hertz.md

 ##### Description

-Plays a sound frequency in Hertz for a specified amount of time in milliseconds using the CoDrone EDU.
+Plays a sound frequency for a duration in milliseconds using the CoDrone EDU drone buzzer.

 ##### Parameters

-**hertz**: The frequency in Hertz of the sound.
-Integer value. <br />
+**hertz**: any positive integer in Hertz<br />
-**duration**: the duration of the note in milliseconds. any positive integer
+**duration**: positive integer in milliseconds

 ##### Returns